 How much debt does the average small business have?

-According to US Today, the average small business owner has approximately $195,000 of debt.
+According to the US Today, the average small business owner has approximately $195,000 of debt.

 What industry is the most common financier of SBA loans?